compensis/rpi-rgb-led-matrix/fonts/README.md

 Tom-Thumb.bdf is included in this directory under [MIT license](http://vt100.tarunz.org/LICENSE).
 Tom-thumb.bdf was created by [@robey](http://twitter.com/robey) and originally published at https://robey.lag.net/2010/01/23/tiny-monospace-font.html

+Grand9K Pixel.bdf is included in this directory under Creative Commons (CC-BY-SA 3.0) license.
+The Grand9K Pixel font was created by [Jayvee D. Enaguas](https://tilde.club/~harvettfox96/).
+The ttf version was published at https://www.dafont.com/grand9k-pixel.font and converted with the [otf2bdf] conversion tool.

 The texguire-27.bdf font was created using the [otf2bdf] tool from the TeX Gyre font.
 ```
 otf2bdf -v -o texgyre-27.bdf -r 72 -p 27 texgyreadventor-regular.otf